Black Rhyme Time

 I'd a death-eater dad for that

-it's to the struggling heartsick I croon
+it's to the falling but trying I croon

-ever notice how help hurts
+ever notice how "help" can hurt?

-healing by inflicting such suffering
+healing by inflicting suffering

-So there's stuff I don't know
+Sure there's stuff I don't know

 but I really don't get why